The Moesgaard Museum near Aarhus in Denmark is one of Scandinavia’s best with prehistory (Bronze / Iron / Vikings Ages) and anthropology exhibitions.

 Moesgaard Museum Roof and Hiking Trail

 A trail leads from the museum through the ancient forest to the beach and back.
 It passes by some original Viking and prehistoric sights such as tumuli.
-It is a pleasant walk but it is easy to loose the trail and the Viking sights are real low key, although it is actually quite amazing how dry sand moats and defense walls could survived in some recognizable form without any special conservation effort for all these centuries.
+It is a pleasant walk but it is easy to lose the trail and the Viking sights are really low-key, although it is actually quite amazing how dry sand moats and defense walls could have survived in some recognizable form without any special conservation effort for all these centuries.

 Visiting the Moesgaard Museum with Children

 The Moesgaard Museum is a great destination for families with children of all ages.
 The main displays are easy to enjoy with many interactive displays and activities to keep children occupied.

 For example, in the Viking Era section visitors may try to steer a Viking boat using modern electronic sensors and displays.
 In the Day of the Dead section, dance to Mexican music while body movements are replicated by dancing skeletons on the screen.
 Use building blocks to write your name in runic – in several competing versions.